 The biggest factor in the cost to insulate or re-insulate a crawl space is always going to be the size of the area.

-If crews are insulating the underside of the floor of the house or the crawl space walls and rim joist there is a world of difference between those two applications.
-That’s because there is so much more area to cover when insulating the under the floor compared to insulating the walls and rim joist.
+If crews are insulating the underside of the floor of the house or the crawl space walls and rim joist, there is a world of difference between those two applications.
+That’s because there is so much more area to cover when insulating the underside of the floor and rim joist compared to the crawl space walls and rim joist.

-If crews are laying down plastic to create a vapor barrier, there is also additional charges for this as well.
+If crews are laying down plastic to create a vapor barrier, there are also additional charges for this as well.

 Another factor in cost is the material used to insulate the crawl space.
 We usually recommend an open cell spray foam, but there are circumstances when closed cell foam is a better option.
 Closed cell tends to be a more expensive product.

-There are several differences between open cell and closed cell spray insulation, including the composition, blowing agent, sound dampening capabilities, and moisture permeability.
+There are several differences between open cell and closed cell spray insulation, including composition, blowing agent, sound dampening capabilities, and moisture permeability.
 Spray foam insulation, regardless of the type, is going to create an air seal and insulate your crawl space.

 What are the Indicators the Crawl Space Needs New Insulation?